-Minor injuries units (MIUs) are there to help with injuries that need attention urgently but are not critical or life threatening – such as:
+Minor Injury Units (MIUs) and Urgent Treatment Centres (UTCs) are there to help with injuries that need attention urgently but are not critical or life-threatening, such as:

 - sprains, strains, cuts and grazes